How was the study set up?

 The JLA is an organisation which brings patients, clinicians and researchers together to identify the most important ‘unanswered questions’ in a particular area of health care.
 In 2012, a list of the ‘Top 12 Research Priorities in cleft lip/palate’ was published.
 These priorities included questions on the causes of cleft, the best treatments for cleft, and the long-term personal and social outcomes for people affected by cleft and their families.
 The JLA priority setting process confirmed these three ‘unanswered questions’ as key to The Cleft Collective research programme.

-The Healing Foundation is a national charity which raises funds to support research in the areas of disfigurement and visible loss of function.
+The Scar Free Foundation (previously known as the Healing Foundation) is a national charity which raises funds to support research in the areas of disfigurement and visible loss of function.
 The charity was formed in 1999 by founder members of six societies, including the CFSGBI.
 The charity has raised millions to support pioneering research in this area, and to enhance the physical, psychological and practical support available to people affected by conditions such as cleft lip/palate.

-The Healing Foundation has contributed £2.4 million over five years to the University of Bristol, to set up The Cleft Collective Cohort Studies.
-To find out more about The Healing Foundation, visit their website and follow them on Twitter: @The-Healing_F.
+The Scar Free Foundation has contributed £2.4 million over 5 years to the University of Bristol, to set up The Cleft Collective Cohort Studies.
+To find out more about The Scar Free Foundation, visit their website and follow them on Twitter: @scarfreeworld.

 The Vocational Training Charitable Trust (VTCT)